gmc-code/PC-algorithms1/docs/maths_python/divisibility.rst

 Divisibility
 =======================

+| VCMNA282: Use algorithms and related testing procedures to identify and correct errors

-* testing a number for divisibility
+* Testing a number for divisibility

 ----------------------------------
 Prime number divisibility tests